Raul Manglapus: Early political career

 He first came to prominence from his association with Defense Secretary Ramon Magsaysay, the one-time mechanic turned populist President of the Philippines.
 In 1953, Manglapus composed for the presidential candidate Magsaysay the catchy campaign jingle "Mambo Magsaysay", which became widely popular and was credited in some quarters as aiding immensely in the election of Magsaysay.

 Manglapus remained, until the end of his life, a prolific composer and musical performer.
 His compositions, distinctive for their martial lilt, included, besides, a college rallying march, Blue Eagle the King, whose music were later borrowed and adapted by his alma Mater, Ateneo.

 He was also the leader of the Executive Combo Band, a jazz band composed mainly of his peers which performed for Pope John Paul II at the Vatican in 1995.
 He jammed with jazz giant Duke Ellington, and prominent jazz-inclined politicians such as U.S. President Bill Clinton, Amelita Ramos—wife of President Fidel V. Ramos, and King Bhumibol Adulyadej of Thailand.
 Later in life, Manglapus would serve as chairman of the Filipino Society of Composers, Authors and Publishers (FILSCAP).

 A linguist and a snappy dresser, he sometimes conveyed the persona of an upstart elitist, further highlighted by his fluent American-tinged accent hallmarked by his education at the Ateneo de Manila, which awarded him an honorary doctor of laws degree in 1965.
 The lack of a traditional political machinery to support him contributed to early electoral defeats.
 He also did not have plenty of allies, often distancing himself from other senators due to his elitist personality, though this did not prevent him from cooperating with them in his post-Martial Law career.
 Nonetheless, by the time of the presidency of Ferdinand Marcos, he had attained prominence and stability in the Filipino political arena.

 During martial law

+"You [United States] need not force a country to turn democratic.
+You need only, in most cases, to allow it to return to democracy.
+You need only to resist what appears to be your current driving impulse, in spite of the lessons of Greece, Portugal and now Indochina, to support dictators in the name of stability, and incidentally, of profits."